Chaukalshi

 Chaukalshi is an ethnic community of Maharashtra and Goa.

 They are related to Panchkalshi community.
-They are one of the original tribes, who migrated to Bombay in 13th century AD with Yaduvanshi king, Raja Bhimdev.
-Theyommunity is widespread mostly across konkan region from Palghar district to Ratnagiri district in Maharashtra.
+It is a local folk that they are one of the original tribes, who migrated to Bombay in 13th century AD with King Bhimdev.
+The community is widespread mostly across konkan region from Palghar district to Ratnagiri district in Maharashtra.

 Post independence of India, there were some efforts for unification of Chaukalshi & Panchkalshi tribes and a foundation named Kshatriya Parishad was founded in 1949 for the purpose.